-- The File Setup tab for Derive requires selection of both an input data file and an instrument configuration (.con) file before it will process data.
-However, an SBE 37-SM, 37-SMP, 37-IM, and 37-IMP stores calibration coefficients internally, and does not have a .con file.
-You can use a .con file from any other Sea-Bird instrument; the contents of the file will not affect the results.
-If you do not have a .con file for another Sea-Bird instrument, create one in SBE Data Processing's Configure menu (select any instrument in the Configure menu, then click Save As in the Configuration dialog box). - Derive is not compatible with a .cnv file from an SBE 39, 39-IM, or 48. - For an SBE 21 or 45 with a remote temperature sensor, SEASAVE, Data Conversion, and Derive all use the remote temperature data when calculating density and sound velocity.
+- The File Setup tab for Derive requires selection of both an input data file and an instrument configuration (.con or .xmlcon) file before it will process data.
+However, an SBE 37 stores calibration coefficients internally, and does not have a .con or .xmlcon file.
+You can use a .con or .xmlcon file from any other Sea-Bird instrument; the contents of the file will not affect the results.
+If you do not have a .con or .xmlcon file for another Sea-Bird instrument, create one in SBE Data Processing's Configure menu (select any instrument in the Configure menu, then click Save As in the Configuration dialog box). - Algorithms used for calculation of derived parameters in Data Conversion, Derive, Sea Plot, SeaCalc II, and Seasave are identical, except as noted in Appendix V: Derived Parameter Formulas. - Derive is not compatible with a .cnv file from an SBE 39, 39-IM, or 48. - For an SBE 21 or 45 with a remote temperature sensor, Seasave, Data Conversion, and Derive all use the remote temperature data when calculating density and sound velocity.